gerardorodriguezdev/chamaleon/gradle-plugin/README.md

 ```

 After running this task, your production environment file will be generated on your module's root

+> If you want to create an environment with more than one platform, you can run the same command with each of the
+> additional platforms, and they will be merged in the environment
+>
+> ./gradlew :chamaleonGenerateEnvironment
+>
+> -Pchamaleon.environment="myProductionEnvironment.jvm.properties[mySecretName=mySecretValue]"
+>
+> -Pchamaleon.environment="myProductionEnvironment.android.properties[mySecretName=mySecretValue]"
+>
+> This would create an environment with `jvm` and `android` platforms

 #### 3. Select the production environment file on CI from the command line